frenetic-lang/frenetic/guide/04-OxMonitor.md

 #### Programming Task 1

 Augment `Monitor.ml` to build a flow table.
-The forwarding logic only requires two rules -- one for ICMP and the other for non-ICMP traffic -- but you'll need additional rules to ensure that you have fine-grained counters.
+The forwarding logic only requires two rules &mdash; one for ICMP and the other for non-ICMP traffic &mdash; but you'll need additional rules to ensure that you have fine-grained counters.
 Once you have determined the rules you need, create the rules as you did before using `send_flow_mod` in the `switch_connected` function.

 #### Programming Task 2

-*Complete Programming Task 1 before moving onto this task. *
+*Complete Programming Task 1 before moving onto this task.*

 As you realized in the previous programing task, you cannot write a single OpenFlow pattern that matches both HTTP requests and